 Spend your days walking among olive groves and vineyards as you make your way through the beautiful Cinque Terre National Park .
 In the evenings, you’ll indulge in delicious Italian foods and wine at comfortable accommodation.
 We’ve chosen the best routes for you and will arrange everything you need, including support throughout the tour in case you run into any problems.

 If you don’t have the time for a multi-day tour, there are some great guided alternatives like this walking tour from La Spezia.
 Your guide will lead you to the towns of Corniglia, Vernazza and Riomaggiore where you will have plenty of opportunity to explore the sights.

 Recommended Reading: Cinque Terre+ Hiking/Walking Tour (Self-Guided)

 Alta Via 1

-If you’re looking for an adventurous walking holiday in Italy then the Alta Via 1 is the perfect choice.
-Also called The Dolomite High Route 1, this wonderful multi-day route passes many landmarks including Braeis Lake, Lagazuoi Massif, the Cinque Torri group, Monte Pelmo, and the Civetta and Moiazza massifs.
+If you’re looking for an adventurous walking holiday in Italy then the Alta Via 1 is a perfect choice.
+Also called The Dolomite High Route 1, this wonderful multi-day route passes many landmarks including Braies Lake, Lagazuoi Massif, the Cinque Torri group, Monte Pelmo, and the Civetta and Moiazza massifs.

 Our Alta Via 1 self-guided tour is the perfect option if you are looking for a route that matches your abilities without any of the hassle of planning.
 We offer three variations including a complete 11-day trek or an option to do the northern or southern section on a 8-day trek.

-On each of these self-guided tour options you will enjoy memorable hiking on each day and stays in authentic mountain huts most nights.
+On each of these self-guided tour options, you will enjoy memorable hiking each day and stay in authentic mountain huts most nights.
 You won’t have the hassle of planning any details and we even offer you continuous support in case you run into any problems along the way.